plone/Installers-UnifiedInstaller/docs/index.rst

 .. admonition:: Description

-	The Unified Installer is a source-distribution kit that includes nearly everything necessary to build Plone on Linux, OS X, BSD and most Unix workalikes
+	The Unified Installer is a source-distribution kit that includes nearly everything necessary to build Plone on Linux, OS X, BSD and most Unix workalikes.
+    It will also build Plone on Windows 10.

 The Unified Installer is a source installation kit for installing Python, Zope, Plone and their dependencies on Unix-like platforms.
 It has two major components: